-I could tell by the ease with which he was carrying the ubiquitous yellow container that it was empty and he would lead me to water.
-I never would have spotted it, as it was a little off the road, unless I had noticed the cluster of others with their yellow containers.
+I could tell by the ease with which he was carrying the ubiquitous yellow container that it was empty and he was on his way for a fill-up.
+I never would have spotted the water source, as it was a little off the road, unless I had noticed the cluster of others with their yellow containers.
 Whether in the country or in the city, it is the same story.

 Few have running water in their homes and even fewer have electricity or gas fueled stoves.
 Two nights ago I stayed at a hotel that had electricity for just two hours powered by its generator.
 It was just the second time I couldn't camp, as I was caught by dark in a densely populated valley of small farms.
 I stopped at a walled in Catholic Church where four men were playing pétanque on its grounds and asked if I could pitch my tent there.
 They said no, but that there was a hotel less than a kilometer away.
 It was a fairly new, two-story building built in anticipation of travelers on the national highway who never materialized.
 It was run-down and no longer served as a motel, just a restaurant and a residence for friends and family.
 I was told there were no rooms available.